Ria700/engageteamsclone/README.md

 6. Invite more participants
 7. Leave meeting
 8. UI similar to that of teams
-9. Chat with particpants during the Call
+9. Chat with participants during the Call
 10. Mirrored video
 11. Adding own name to profile with which you join the meeting
 12. Chat application accessible